-The presence of Legionella, disease-causing bacteria, has been previously identified in the Northeast secondary water supply on site through historical sampling data.
+The presence of legionella, disease-causing bacteria, has been previously identified in the Northeast secondary water supply on site through historical sampling data.
 At no time shall any person utilize water from any remnant building structure, including sinks, showers, water fountains or fire connections.
-Only water that is brought in specifically for Site clean-up activities may be used for any reason including showers, hand-washing, decontamination activities or drinking.
-No persons shall use any water source that has not been pre-approved and marked for potable use by the NYCSSM.
+Only city supplied water shall be used for Site clean-up activities.
+No persons shall use any water source that has not been pre-approved and marked for potable use by the Contractor NYCSSM.